MrS-E/Passwortmanager/README.md

 # Passwortmanager
-A little local passwordmanager in java.
+A little local passwordmanager in java with an SQLite database in the background.